nxext/nx-extensions/packages/docs-docusaurus/docs/stencil/generators/init.md

 title: Init
 ---

 _The user don't need to call this.
-It'll be called by the application schematics automatically._
+It'll be called by the application generators automatically._

 This schematic possibly installs the following dependencies: